nanw1103/sudoku/README.md

 Standard sudoku solution should be Exact Cover problem.

-To learn go, the implemented algorithm adopts a straightforward backtracing with some prune technics (sudoku deduce, fast path, and transposition table).
+To learn go, the implemented algorithm adopts a straightforward backtracing with some prune and bitset tricks.

 ```